aimee-mcneil-melville/ToDo-Full-Stack/packages/dreamfest/README.md

     * Filter (`where`) the results for only events where the day matches.
 Remember to pass the `day` when you call your function!
     * Note that the `events` and `locations` tables both have `name`, `description`, and `id` columns.
 How can you specify which one to use when?
 What is the shape of the data that the handlebars template is expecting? _Hint: look at the shape of the hard-coded sample data_
     * If some data isn't displaying in the app, try using `console.log` to look at your data, so that you can compare it to the sample data
+      * In particular, if you're sending the `day` property correctly, then the heading in the app should say "Events: Friday", "Events: Saturday" or "Events: Sunday".
+If it just says "Events:", take another look at your data!

 ### 3. Edit locations